-During the year ended 30th June, 1938, 26,736 children and 1,301 teachers were medically examined, and 26,534 children received dental treatment.
-In addition 2,207 homes were visited by the school nurses.
-The number of children examined in 1937-38 was less than usual owing to the poliomyelitis epidemic.
+During the year ended 30th June, 1939, 33,332 children and 2,118 teachers were medically examined, and 32,145 children received dental treatment.
+In addition 7,828 homes were visited by the school nurses.

 4. Queensland.-The School Health Services Branch, under the direction of the Chief Medical Officer, consists of three sections known as the Medical, Dental and Nursing Sections.